sledgemakesgames/Table-Ready-Casino-Trainer/README.md

 Found a bug, or does a piece of basic strategy look off somewhere?
 Please open an [issue](../../issues) — that's the fastest way to get it looked at.
 Feature ideas are always welcome too.

-## License

-Released under the [MIT License](LICENSE).
-Free to use, modify, and share — just keep the original copyright notice intact.

----

 © 2026 SledgeMakesGames.
 All rights reserved to the extent permitted by applicable law.